axept/prejss/README.md

 + Stylus
 + SugarSS and so on

-Also it could help your to migrate "smoothly" from any format above to JSS.
+It could help your to migrate "smoothly" from any format above to JSS.

 Since we used [PostCSS] under hood - you can use any of PostCSS plugin.

-Also we [extend](#example) your CSS by allowing you to use JavaScript code in your styles.
+Also we [extended](#example) your CSS by allowing you to use JavaScript code in your styles.
+Just because it's a JSS way.

 Think about it like [PostCSS](https://github.com/postcss/postcss) + [Template Strings](https://developers.google.com/web/updates/2015/01/ES6-Template-Strings) + [JSS](https://github.com/jsstyles/jss) + ❤️ = **jss-from-postcss**.
 See example below.